How often do you watch your own practice?

 You must remember the time you have cracked a joke at a party.
 You do not have to be a professional comedian to make someone smile.
 It just feels nice to get a positive reaction from your close friends.

 Show your friends and family what you have learned.
 There is always an entertainment value.
 I am sure they will give you encouraging response.
 There is something nice about people enjoying music so much that makes us smile.

-Of course, you can aim for the YouTube video with 100 million views, but for now let's appreciate the little happiness.
+Of course, you can aim for the 100 million view YouTube videos, but for now let's appreciate the little happiness.